trudi-group/ipfs-metric-exporter/README.md

 Building on bullseye gives us a libc version which is a bit older.
 This gives us compatibility with slightly older systems (e.g. Ubuntu LTS releases), at no loss of functionality.

-The [builder Dockerfile](./Dockerfile.builder) implements a builder stage.
-The resulting binaries are placed in `/usr/local/bin/ipfs/` inside the image.

 The [Dockerfile](./Dockerfile) implements kubo with the bundled plugin.

 ### Manually